bernes1/bernes1/README.md

 ### Hi there 👋
- i am a lit dveloper
+ i am a Aspiring developer.

+ currenly i am learning more about pyhton and TS/JS